MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 * Enable incremental refresh in a semantic model that's already in a *development* workspace.

 * Create a pipeline from a production workspace that has a semantic model that uses incremental refresh.
-This is done by using [backwards deployment](./deploy-content.md#backwards-deployment).
 For example, assign the workspace to a new pipeline's *production* stage, and use backwards deployment to deploy to the *test* stage, and then to the *development* stage.

 * Publish a semantic model that uses incremental refresh to a workspace that's part of an existing pipeline.